Aloe Vera, the Burn Plant

 healed and no scar - even the discolouration should disappear soon

-I've also found an article that I have permission to reprint, which explains some research that proves that aloe vera is more effective, and just how it prevents scabs and scars from forming.
+I've found an article that I have permission to reprint, which explains some research that proves that aloe vera is more effective, and just how it prevents scabs and scars from forming.
 Here's the guest article on aloe vera aids burn treatment

 How has aloe vera healed a serious burn for you?